 Among installation businesses that purchase commercial auto insurance with Insureon, 13% pay less than $1,000 per year and 46% pay between $1,000 and $2,000 per year.
 The cost primarily depends on the vehicle's value and how often it is driven.

-Most installation businesses choose commercial auto policies with a $1 million generic limit.
+Most installation businesses choose commercial auto policies with a $1 million limit.

-Most installation businesses choose contractor’s tools and equipment policies with a $5,000 generic limit.
+Most installation businesses choose contractor’s tools and equipment policies with a $5,000 limit.

 Insureon’s installation business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your business.
 Apply today to compare multiple quotes with one free online application.
 Work with an account manager specializing in the unique risks of tile, appliance, and glass installation.